flaskevann/patterns-examples/README.md

 Each implementation has to have at least one model, a UML diagram and some test execution code.
 Unit tests would also be nice. ;-)

-Look to the <code>Shape</code> model and <code>factory-and-facade.ts</code> test code for an example.
-Which prints out all the content to the console by executing <code>node run factory-and-facade.ts</code> when the project it set up.
+For an example: Look to the <code>Shape</code> model and the <code>ShapeClient</code>.
+All of this source code can be printed to the console by executing <code>node run factory-and-facade.ts</code> when the Git archive is cloned and dependencies installed.

 ### Patterns